Localizing Sources of Variability in Crowded TESS Photometry: Methods

-Intrinsic variability from any individual source will arrive with the same phase across the image. \tl\ performs an initial fit to the light curve extracted from the aperture, which should provide a high signal-to-noise measurement of signal phases.
+Intrinsic variability from any individual source will arrive with the same phase across the image. \tl\ performs an initial fit of a sum-of-sinusoids model to the light curve extracted from the aperture, which should provide a high signal-to-noise measurement of signal phases.
 The first fit fixes amplitudes based on the Lomb-Scargle periodogram amplitudes evaluated at the provided frequencies, fixes the average flux to the mean measured flux, and brute-force samples phase in 20 evenly sampled steps to obtain good starting phase values for further optimization.
 Then a second, non-linear least-squares fit is performed where phases, amplitudes, and mean flux are all free to vary.
 These fits are all performed using the implementation of the Levenberg–Marquardt algorithm via the Python package \verb+lmfit+ \citep{lmfit}.

-With the signal phases measured, \tl\ moves on to fit the signal amplitudes from the unnormalized light curves extracted from each pixel in the TPF.
-Before fitting, \tl\ optionally removes an automatically determined number of trends most common among pixels outside the provided aperture with principal component analysis using the {\verb+RegressionCorrector+} tools from the {\verb+lightkurve+} package \citep{lightkurve}.
-The {\tt auto\_pca} function computes a periodogram of the first five (by default) principal components and returns the number the last periodogram to not show significant power at any of the frequencies in the frequency list input by the user. \tl\ then performs least-squares fits of our (multi-)sinusoid model to the light curve from each pixel with \verb+lmfit+, with frequencies fixed to the input values, and phases fixed to the best-fit values to the aperture light curve from the previous step.
+With the signal phases measured, \tl\ moves on to fit the signal amplitudes from the unnormalized light curves extracted from each pixel in the TPF. \tl\ then performs least-squares fits of our (multi-)sinusoid model to the light curve from each pixel with \verb+lmfit+, with frequencies fixed to the input values, and phases fixed to the best-fit values to the aperture light curve from the previous step.
 The uncertainty on the fitted amplitudes are expected to be $\sigma_a = \sqrt{2/N}\sigma_F$, where $\sigma_F$ is the typical light-curve flux error, and $N$ is the number of points in the light curve \citep{Montgomery1999}.
 Since $\sigma_F \approx \sqrt{F}$, pixels with more flux contamination will yield noisier measurements of the signal amplitudes.
 This is accounted for when least-squares fitting sinusoids to the light curves by weighting by the reciprocal of the flux uncertainties.